raspberrypilearning/cats/en/step_3.md

 [[[generic-scratch-saving]]]

-+ Add some code to tell the sprite to draw a line on the stage - but only when the mouse button is pressed down
++ Add some code to tell the sprite to draw a line on the stage - but only if the mouse button is pressed down

 --- hints ---
 --- hint ---